lrobins1/crowd_counting/docs/source/new_train.rst

     complete_train('Project/images')

-The model can be trained via the terminal by following `the creators method <https://github.com/leeyeehoo/CSRNet-pytorch>`_
+The model can also be trained via the terminal by following `the creators method <https://github.com/leeyeehoo/CSRNet-pytorch>`_

 Model evaluation